 Despite the best of professional intentions, there are obstacles to accountability.
-This is the next concept that participants will explore.
+This is the next concept that participants in this accountability in the workplace course will explore.
 Some obstacles are internal; some are external.
-Participants engage in small- and large-group discussions and activities to identify these obstacles and the techniques to overcome them.
+Accountability program participants engage in small- and large-group discussions and activities to identify these obstacles and the techniques to overcome them.
 In particular, participants explore the different words and phrases that can be used to either create or remove personal accountability or the accountability of their team members.
 They will observe this language and accompanying behaviors in a video titled “Accountability That Works!”

-The final step in the course is to take a personal accountability assessment that enables participants to further examine their language and behaviors.
+The final step in the accountability in the workplace course is to take a personal accountability assessment that enables participants to further examine their language and behaviors.
 Once they complete the assessment, participants will be ready to practice their newly acquired accountability skills in customized role plays that are targeted toward helping them to improve the service they provide to both internal and external customers.

 - Define accountability, responsibility, and empowerment.

 - Rate yourself and your team on the PowerMeter.

 - Discuss the ‘Account-Able’ Choice.

 - Apply a three-step model to ask self-accountability questions.

 - Speak the language of empowerment and accountability.

 - Apply a five-step model to create accountability in others.